Greece Moments Greece Moments

 Eupalinos Tunnel: An Ancient Wonder of the World

-The Eupalinos Tunnel was intended to water supply of the ancient city of Samos which was once home to tens of thousands of people and is now home to the popular resort of Pythagorio.
-In the 7th century AD, the aqueduct on the slope of Mount Kastri was probably abandoned.
+The Eupalinos Tunnel was built to supply water to the ancient city of Samos, which was once home to tens of thousands of people and is now the site of the popular resort of Pythagorio.
+In the 7th century AD, the aqueduct on the slope of Mount Kastri was likely abandoned.

 A wonder of the ancient world